TheBoxyBear/charttools/ChartTools/Docs/articles/vocals.md

-﻿# Lyrics
+﻿# Vocals
-ChartTools supports lyrics in the form of the [Vocals](~/api/ChartTools.Lyrics.Vocals.yml) component.
+ChartTools supports vocals in the form of the [Vocals](~/api/ChartTools.Lyrics.Vocals.yml) component.
 This component is split into tracks for standard vocals and harmonics, although only standard vocals are currently supported.
 Unlike other instruments, vocals are not split into tracks based on difficulty.
 Rather, all difficulties use the same note data, with difficulty being driven by how each game registers a note being sung correctly.
 Additionally, as vocals have no concept of chords, notes are instead defined as collections of pitches grouped in phrases.

 ## Vocals notes
 Unlike other note types, vocals notes are defined by a position, pitch, and length.